 ISP asks foster parents to use the CHARMS database to make recordings as it is compliant with data protection law.
 The carer log should be written daily, unless different arrangements have been made with the child's Local Authority.

 The log should be a brief record of the child's activities that day, using clear language and avoiding jargon.
-Foster parents should consider the following questions when writing the log:
+We advise writing the log to the child, and consider the following questions when writing the log:

 - Where did the child go?

 - Who did they see?

 - Did anyone visit the home?

 - What did the child do today?

 - Has the child's behaviour or mood changed?
-Report observations, including details of what happened immediately beforehand, and explain how the behaviour was managed
+Report observations, including details

+of what happened immediately beforehand, and explain how the behaviour was

+managed

 - Has the child been unwell?
 Have they needed any medication?

 - Did you have any problems or disagreements with the child today?